ScottLogic/blog/_posts/2024-09-23-intro-finos-ccc.md

 Jim Adams, CTO and Head of Technology Infrastructure at Citi, the world’s fifth largest bank, said, “There is a need for a Cloud Standard that will improve certain security and control measures across the Financial Services industry, whilst simplifying and democratizing access for all institutions to operate and benefit by leveraging the public cloud.
 It is important to collaborate with our peers to ensure consistency across cloud service providers, ensuring the industry can realize true multi-cloud strategies,” in his statement on July 27, 2023 .

-# Timeline and Contributors
+## Timeline and Contributors

-On July 27, 2023, in New York FINOS announced the formation of an open standard project, based upon an approach developed by FINOS Platinum Member Citi, to describe consistent controls for compliant public cloud deployments in the financial services sector.
+**On July 27, 2023, in New York,** FINOS announced the formation of an open standard project, based upon an approach developed by FINOS Platinum Member Citi, to describe consistent controls for compliant public cloud deployments in the financial services sector.

-On October 24, 2023, in Las Vegas, FINOS announced the open sourcing of FINOS Common Cloud Controls (FINOS CCC) under the Community Specification License.
+**On October 24, 2023, in Las Vegas,** FINOS announced the open sourcing of FINOS Common Cloud Controls (FINOS CCC) under the Community Specification License.

 The project, seeded by Citi and approved in July by the FINOS Governing Board, has quickly garnered participation from over 20 leading financial institutions, cloud service providers and technology vendors.
 Some key member organizations involved in the formation and development of the project include Citi, Bank of Montreal (BMO), Goldman Sachs, JPMorgan, Morgan Stanley, Royal Bank of Canada (RBC), Deutsche Bank, London Stock Exchange Group (LSEG), Natwest, Google Cloud, Microsoft, NIST, Red Hat, Symphony, ControlPlane, GitHub, GitLab, and Scott Logic.

-# Anatomy of FINOS CCC
+## Anatomy of FINOS CCC

 The Common Cloud Controls (CCC) project encompasses multiple layers.
 A key goal of this initiative is to establish a unified taxonomy for the services offered by various cloud service providers.
 For instance, AWS provides virtual computing services under the name Elastic Compute Cloud (EC2), while Azure refers to it as Virtual Machine (VM), and Google offers a similar service called Google Compute Engine (GCE).
 Despite the different names, these services provide comparable functionalities.
 Regardless of the cloud provider, it’s essential to have controls in place.
 These controls are tied to specific infrastructure components, which must be identified and classified using cloud-agnostic terminology before controls can be designed for better clarity.
 Hence identifying these common features is the foundational step in creating the CCC standard.

 Threats in the cloud are reasonably understood.
-The MITRE ATT&CK framework is a globally recognized knowledge base used to understand and analyze the behavior of cyber adversaries.
+The [MITRE ATT&CK](https://attack.mitre.org/) framework is a globally recognized knowledge base used to understand and analyze the behavior of cyber adversaries.
 It provides a structured way to describe and categorize the tactics, techniques, and procedures (TTPs) that attackers use to infiltrate and compromise systems.
 CCC also aims to create a mapping of threats found in Mitre framework with the common features identified by the cloud services taxonomy in their controls.

-FINOS CCC project uses OSCAL (Open Security Controls Assessment Language) developed by NIST (National Institute of Standards and Technology) as their control language.
+FINOS CCC project uses [OSCAL](https://pages.nist.gov/OSCAL/) (Open Security Controls Assessment Language) developed by NIST (National Institute of Standards and Technology) as their control language.
 OSCAL utilizes a machine-readable format for defining controls, which facilitates automated assessments, reporting, automated generation of compliance documentation and many more.

 The project also aims to validate controls through a series of tests.
 If you are aware of the controls required in your public cloud, you can use the tests provided in the CCC standard to verify whether those controls are properly implemented.

 It is envisaged that eventually, CCC will offer certification for CSPs who conform to the standard.

-# Common Cloud Controls with Example Code
+# Elaborate with examples

 To provide you with a clearer understanding of what a control is, let's take a closer look at a specific example: the control that prevent bucket deletion through irrevocable bucket retention policy in object storage.
 This control is designed to ensure that critical storage resources, like data buckets, are not accidentally or maliciously deleted, thereby protecting the integrity and availability of stored data.
 By examining this control, we can better understand what are the associated threats and how to mitigate those risks in cloud environments.